JeffersonLab/jlog/README.md

 In order to interact with the logbook server users must authenticate.
 This is done using a [logbook server client certificate](https://logbooks.jlab.org/content/api-authentication), which is assumed to be located in the user's home directory in a file named _.elogcert_.
 You can override the location of the certificate with [LogEntry.setClientCertificatePath()](https://jeffersonlab.github.io/jlog/org/jlab/elog/LogEntry.html#setClientCertificatePath(java.lang.String,boolean)).

 ## Usage
-You can [download](https://github.com/JeffersonLab/jlog/releases) the library as a single jar file (there are no dependencies other than the JVM standard library), or reference the artifact in the [JCenter repository](https://dl.bintray.com/slominskir/maven) in a Gradle/Maven/Ivy project:
+You can [download](https://github.com/JeffersonLab/jlog/releases) the library as a single jar file (there are no dependencies other than the JVM standard library), or reference the artifact in the [JCenter repository](https://dl.bintray.com/slominskir/maven) from a Gradle/Maven/Ivy project:
 ```
 implementation 'org.jlab:jlog:4.0.0'
 ```